XG (group): 2022–2023: Formation, introduction, and debut

-2024–present: Valorant, world tour, and Awe
+2024–present: Valorant, world tour, Awe, and The Core - 核

 In March 2024, XG announced their first world tour, with shows across Asia, North America, and Europe in October and November.
 On April 12, XG collaborated with Riot Games to release the single "Undefeated" for the online video game Valorant.
 One month later, on May 21, they released another single titled "Woke Up".
-Toward the end of the year, XG would release several more singles—"Something Ain't Right" on July 26 and "IYKYK" on October 11—in anticipation of their second EP, Awe.
+Toward the end of the year, XG released several more singles, including "Something Ain't Right" on July 26 and "IYKYK" on October 11, in anticipation of their second EP, Awe.
 On November 8, XG released Awe alongside a music video for the lead single, "Howling".
 On November 20, it was announced that XG would be performing at the 2025 Coachella Music Festival.
-On September 2, 2025, XG announced they would release their first full-length album on January 23, 2026, preceded by a pre-release single and music video, "GALA", on September 19.